Skip to content

 The student who successfully completes this course will be able to:

-13. Develop appropriately sequenced patient-centered comprehensive dental treatment plans including appropriate referrals and consultations.
+10. Develop sequenced patient-centered comprehensive dental treatment plans including appropriate referrals and consultations.

 Service Learning Rotation